flybywiresim/docs/docs/simbridge/troubleshooting.md

       ...
     ```

-If the port is indeed already occupied then you need to change the default port in [Simbridge Configuration](configuration.md#server-settings).
+If the port is indeed already occupied then you need to change the default port in [SimBridge Configuration](configuration.md#server-settings).

 You also need to change the port in the [flyPad EFB Sim options page](/fbw-a32nx/feature-guides/flyPad/settings/#sim-options).